Observers collecting data on cooperative feeding methods of humpback whales in Fredrick Sound, Alaska.

 Our current conservation-oriented projects focus on the managed of animal populations through scientific-based evaluation and assessment.

-Mitigating the Monkey Menace in Northern India
+Mitigating the Human-Monkey Conflict in Northern India

 Collaborative development effective conflict mitigation and population management strategies for Indian rhesus macaques in captive and urban environments.
 The aims of these interdisciplinary projects are to characterize behavior and health dynamics and processes underlying human-rhesus interaction in northern India to inform the creation of conflict mitigation plans and policy.